duevil/Between-Time/BetweenTime/Assets/BetweenTime/_Scripts/GameController.md

   var y = GameController.Instance.mazePositionState.Value.Y;
   // Do something with x and y ...
   ```
-- The `scannedItemsState` currently only holds a plain integer value that has no further representation.
+- The `scannedItemsState` currently only holds a plain integer value that has no further representation, as it was
+  planned to be used for another puzzle that was not implemented.

 ### Inspector